godotengine/godot-docs/about/list_of_features.rst

 - Support for :ref:`rendering 3D at a lower resolution <doc_resolution_scaling>`
   while keeping 2D rendering at the original scale.
 This can be used to improve performance on low-end systems or improve visuals on high-end systems.
-- Resolution scaling uses bilinear filtering or AMD FidelityFX Super Resolution 1.0 (FSR).
+- Resolution scaling uses bilinear filtering, AMD FidelityFX Super Resolution 1.0 (FSR1) or AMD FidelityFX Super Resolution 2.2 (FSR2).
 - Texture mipmap LOD bias is adjusted automatically to improve quality at lower resolution scales.
 It can also be modified with a manual offset.